YoursTruly2095/playdate_album/README.md

 The D-pad will move the image if it is bigger than the Playdate's display.
 I recommend you leave the album art as big as possible, it is fun to hunt through the detail of a big image while listening to your music!

+Licence and attribution for the font is in main.lua.

+Thanks for looking.